 - MS in Electrical Engineering, University of Washington

-Tamara Bonaci is an Assistant Teaching Professor at Northeastern University’s College of Computer and Information Science in Seattle.
+Tamara Bonaci is an Assistant Teaching Professor at Northeastern University’s Khoury College of Computer Sciences in Seattle.
 She received her PhD from the University of Washington in 2015, specializing in security and privacy of emerging biomedical technologies.
 Since graduation, she has been a part of a pre-public local Seattle startup, focusing on biometric methods.
 She also teaches a sequence of security and privacy courses at Northeastern University and the University of Washington.
 Tamara feels very strongly about diversity in engineering, and about bringing women to and retaining them in STEM.
 In her free time, Tamara enjoys going to playgrounds and running.

 What are the specifics of your educational background?